Learning Disability Today

 So, you might be wondering: “instead of functioning labels, what could I use when speaking or supporting autistic people?”.
 Well, you could simply say the person’s abilities and the things that they may need support with in a concise way.
 Applying this to myself, I would say “I am able to communicate verbally and I can do most things with little to no support.
 I may need help when it comes to crowds or loud places, as well as more time to process my surroundings.”
 That gives you a very brief idea of what my abilities are and the areas in which I might need assistance.
 It also does not have the expectation of never needing any support that the “high-functioning” label suggests.

-Andy is a 26-year-year-old YouTuber who uses his own experience and knowledge to create autism-related content.
+Andy is a 26-year-old YouTuber who creates autism-related content using his own experience and knowledge.
 His YouTube channel is IndieAndy.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More